leongjs98/Karuta-Kit/README.md

 `$hrxxx $k4xxx $xxx9t $kxxnv $vxxx4`\
 Make sure no ',' is inside and each code is separated by whitespace(s) only.

 4. Choose an interval between each dye test.
-2 seconds is recommended to avoid lag
+2 seconds is recommended to avoid any lag

 5. Press "Start".
 Hold "esc" to stop the testing.
 Enjoy!